Veejay/elfs/README.markdown

         leave
         ret

-We can check that the code is correct, taking a look directly at the binary:
+We can check that the code is correct just by taking a look at the binary:

        $ readelf -s /usr/local/bin/fdup | grep dup_cmp_gid
        62: 0000000000401b00    44 FUNC    LOCAL  DEFAULT   13 dup_cmp_gid

-We know that on Intel 64 bits architectures, on Linux, the base address where binaries are loaded is at the virtual memory address 0x400000 (0x804800 for 32 bits):
+We know that for Intel 64-bit architectures on Linux, binaries are loaded at virtual memory address 0x400000 (0x804800 for 32-bit architectures):

        $ echo 'ibase=16;401B00-400000' | bc
        6912